NajiElKotob/Awesome-Power-BI-Features/README.md

 ## Service
 * [Storytelling in PowerPoint](https://learn.microsoft.com/en-us/power-bi/collaborate-share/service-power-bi-powerpoint-add-in-about) - Power BI’s integration with PowerPoint that enables users to easily include interactive Power BI visuals in their PowerPoint presentations.
 [March 2023](https://powerbi.microsoft.com/en-us/blog/power-bi-march-2023-feature-summary/#post-22359-_Toc128998044)

+## Modeling
+### DAX
+* [Visual calculations](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-visual-calculations-overview) - A visual calculation is a DAX calculation defined and executed directly on a visual.
+Visual calculations make it easier to create calculations that were previously hard to create, leading to simpler DAX, easier maintenance, and better performance.